+The TSF shall enforce the M4M-DESFire Access Control Policy to objects based on the following: all subjects, objects and attributes.
-- The TSF shall enforce the M4M-DESFire Access Control Policy to objects based on the following: all subjects, objects and attributes. - The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: - The VC Manager can create virtual cards. - The Service Manager can delete a virtual card. - The VC Administrator of a virtual card can create and delete applications within this virtual card. - The Service Manager can create and delete applications. - The Application Manager of an application can delete this application, create data file and values within this application, delete data files and values within this application. - An Application User can read or write a data file; read, increase or decrease a value based on the access control settings in the respective file attribute.

-- The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: - Everybody can create applications if this is allowed by a specific card attribute. - Everybody can create and delete data files or values of a specific application if this is allowed by a specific application attribute. - Everybody can read or write a data file; read, increase or decrease a value if this is allowed by a specific file attribute. - The TSF shall explicitly deny access of subjects to objects based on the following additional rules: - Nobody can read or write a data file; read, increase or decrease a value if this is explicitly set for the respective operation on the respective data file or value. - The following SFP M4M-DESFire Access Control Policy is defined for the requirement "Security attribute based access control (FDP_ACF.1) [M4M-DESFire]": - 242 SFP 6: M4M-DESFire Access Control Policy - 243 The Security Function Policy (SFP) M4M-DESFire Access Control Policy uses the following definitions: - 244 The subjects are: - The VC Manager i.e. the subject that owns or has access to a wholesale VC creation key. - The Service Manager i.e. the subject that uses the M4M host interface without owning or having access to the VC creation key or a wholesale VC creation key. - The VC Administrator i.e. the subject that owns or has access to the card master key. - The Application Manager i.e. the subject that owns or has access to an application master key.
+- The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: - The VC Manager can create virtual cards. - The Service Manager can delete a virtual card. - The VC Administrator of a virtual card can create and delete applications within this virtual card. - The Service Manager can create and delete applications. - The Application Manager of an application can delete this application, create data file and values within this application, delete data files and values within this application. - An Application User can read or write a data file; read, increase or decrease a value based on the access control settings in the respective file attribute. - The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: - Everybody can create applications if this is allowed by a specific card attribute. - Everybody can create and delete data files or values of a specific application if this is allowed by a specific application attribute. - Everybody can read or write a data file; read, increase or decrease a value if this is allowed by a specific file attribute. - 244 The TSF shall explicitly deny access of subjects to objects based on the following additional rules: - Nobody can read or write a data file; read, increase or decrease a value if this is explicitly set for the respective operation on the respective data file or value. - The following SFP M4M-DESFire Access Control Policy is defined for the requirement "Security attribute based access control (FDP ACF.1) [M4M-DESFire]": - 246 SFP_6: M4M-DESFire Access Control Policy - 247 The Security Function Policy (SFP) M4M-DESFire Access Control Policy uses the following definitions: - 248 The subjects are: - The VC Manager i.e. the subject that owns or has access to a wholesale VC creation key. - The Service Manager i.e. the subject that uses the M4M host interface without owning or having access to the VC creation key or a wholesale VC creation key. - The VC Administrator i.e. the subject that owns or has access to the card master key. - The Application Manager i.e. the subject that owns or has access to an application master key.
 Note that the TOE supports multiple applications and therefore multiple Application Managers, however for one application there is only one Application Manager. - The Application User i.e. the subject that owns or has access to a key that allows to perform operations with application objects.
 Note that the TOE supports multiple Application Users within each application and the assigned rights to the Application Users can be different, which allows to have more or less powerful Application Users. - Any other subject belongs to the role Everybody.
 This includes the card holder (i.e. end-user) and any other subject e.g. an attacker.
-These subjects do not possess any key and can not perform operations that are restricted to the VC Administrator, VC Manager, Service Manager, Application Manager and Application User. - The term Nobody will be used to explicitly indicate that no rights are granted to any subject. - 245 The objects are: - The MIFARE implementation itself. - The MIFARE implementation can store a number of virtual cards. - A virtual card can store a number of Applications. - An application can store a number of Data Files of different types. - One specific type of data file are Values. - Note that data files and values can be grouped in standard files and backup files, with values belonging to the group of backup files.
-When the term "file" is used without further information then both data files and values are meant.
+These subjects do not possess any key and can not perform operations that are restricted to the VC Administrator, VC Manager, Service Manager, Application Manager and Application User.

+The term Nobody will be used to explicitly indicate that no rights are granted to any subject.